Power Supply Wire - Pin End

-Counting amp hours is ok but may not always reflect the true state of charge of the battery.
+Counting amp hours is ok but is most often not an accurate reflection of the true state of charge of the battery.
 For example if the battery is drawn down heavily & at a high rate of current you will get less usable Ah's than its rating.
 If drawn slower than the 20 hour rating you can get more Ah's out of it.
-The SOC screen corrects for the Peukert component and CEF the Ah screen does not.
+The SOC screen corrects for the Peukert exponent and CEF the Ah screen does not.

 Please take the time to read the manual for these monitors as they are generally more difficult to program and master than the actual installation!